 - How to Make Matcha

-Do you make matcha in an unusual way?
+Do you make matcha without a whisk?
 Let me know about it in the comments!